Howard Keel (April 13, 1919 – November 7, 2004) was an American actor and singer. He starred in many film musicals of the 1950s.

-From London’s West End, Howard ended up at Metro-Goldwyn-Mayer making his film musical debut as Frank Butler in the movie version of Irving Berlin’s Annie Get Your Gun (1950).
+After London’s West End, Howard ended up at Metro-Goldwyn-Mayer.
+He made his film musical debut as Frank Butler in Irving Berlin’s Annie Get Your Gun (1950).

 Howard’s MGM career was to become a frustrating business.
-MGM never seemed to know quite how to use him and, besides his plum film roles in Show Boat (1951), Kiss Me Kate (1953), Seven Brides for Seven Brothers (1954), and Kismet (1955), he was forced into a series of unremarkable musicals and B-films.
-On loan at Warner Brothers, Keel played Wild Bill Hickok in Calamity Jane (1953), a highly popular Oscar-winning musical starring Doris Day in one of her most famous screen roles.
+MGM never seemed to know quite how to use him.
+Besides his plum film roles in Show Boat (1951), Kiss Me Kate (1953), Seven Brides for Seven Brothers (1954), and Kismet (1955), he was forced into a series of unremarkable musicals and B-films.
+On loan at Warner Brothers, Keel played Wild Bill Hickok in Calamity Jane (1953).
+It was a highly popular Oscar-winning musical starring Doris Day in one of her most famous screen roles.
 The film was Warner Brothers’ answer to Annie Get Your Gun, and included the smash hit song Secret Love.

 There were two more children born to Howard and Helen, daughter Kirstine in 1952 and son Gunnar in 1955.
-Soon after, Howard was released from his contract and returned to his first love: the stage.
+Soon after, Howard returned to his first love: the stage.

 1960s and early 1970s for Howard Keel